By Beth Cecil

 Carrots are extremely versatile so their wonderful flavor and health benefits can be enjoyed in many ways.
 These orange jewels can be eaten raw or cooked.
 Try them shredded in salads, soups, chili, meatloaf or marinara.
 They are great roasted with pork or chicken or included with a lean pot roast.

 Carrots make a perfect snack or addition to any lunch.
-And of course we can’t forget that carrots can even be enjoyed in desserts such as yummy carrot cake or bread.
+And of

 When selecting carrots, pick ones that are firm with a deep orange color and fresh bright green tops.
 Remove the tops, and they can be stored in the refrigerator crisper for up to 2 weeks.